What is Medicare Part D? (Coverage Details for 2025)

 No, but you are responsible for paying any prescription copayment or coinsurance costs.

-Do I need Part D if I have Medicare Advantage?
+Do you need Part D if you have Medicare Advantage?

 No, because most Medicare Advantage plans include prescription coverage.